parsimonhi/animCJK/README.md

 Using php, javascript or any other languages, you can easily modify svg files in order to change size of characters, colors, animation duration, etc.
 - to insert several characters in the same page, see animeSeveral.html.
-- to change colors of a character, see color.php and red.php.
+- to change colors of a character, see color.html, rainbow.html or red.html.
-- to change the size of a character, see size.php.
+- to change the size of a character, see size.html.
-- to change the speed of drawing a character, see speed.php.
+- to change the speed of drawing a character, see speed.html.

 See other samples for more usages.

-### Support of browsers than cannot animate svg properly

-Some browsers (notably Microsoft browsers) cannot animate svg properly.
-A workaround for these browsers is provided with the samples.

-However, the market share of these browsers is constantly decreasing.
-So it is conceivable (in 2018) to remove this workaround to simplify your code.

 ## Technical details